Gadarr/Gadarr/README.md

-# Sonarr
+# Gadarr

-Sonarr is a PVR for Usenet and BitTorrent users.
-It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
+Gadarr is a PVR for Usenet and BitTorrent users.
+It can be set to watch for when cracked games get released.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

 ## Major Features Include:

-* Support for major platforms: Windows, Linux, macOS, Raspberry Pi, etc.
+* Support for differant game systems PS4, XBOX 360, Nintendo Switch, 3DS, and more
 * Automatically detects new episodes
-* Can scan your existing library and download any missing episodes
-* Can watch for better quality of the episodes you already have and do an automatic upgrade. *eg. from DVD to Blu-Ray*
 * Automatic failed download handling will try another release if one fails
 * Manual search so you can pick any release or to see why a release was not downloaded automatically
 * Fully configurable episode renaming